 I've been in trucking for a while and after years of complaining about the overall inefficiencies in trucking, I decided to create a project to help.
-We can work smarter to increase trucker's profits while reducing the overall expenses of shipments.
+We can work smarter to increase trucker's profits while reducing the costs of shipments.
 The project is called "The Truck Board".
 This tool gives users the ability to quickly source truck, trailer, and driver capacity, no matter how specific the equipment or qualification needs may be.
-There are 2 Boards - The backhaul board shows the equipment specifics and where a trucker is, or will be, and where that trucker wants to go.
-If no backhaul truckers are available, the equipment board shows everything the same, based on where truckers live.
+There are 2 Boards - The BACKHAUL BOARD shows the equipment specifics and where a trucker is, or will be, and where that trucker wants to go.
+If no backhaul truckers are available, the EQUIPMENT BOARD shows everything the same, based on where truckers live.

-How the dispatching process has evolved for truck transportation:
+How the dispatching process works for truck transportation:

 When shippers and freight brokers have a load or loads, what is the process for getting that load covered?
 The process differs between the operations of all businesses, but, generally speaking, finding a truck consists of some basic options: call or email a carrier, call or email a freight broker, and/or post the load on a "load board".
 Load Boards are typically the most effective, and most convenient, way to find truck coverage.
 As 3rd Party Logistics companies have become more popular over time to handle one aspect, or even all of a companies' transportation needs, auction boards and transportation auctions are being used.
 The direction has always been toward finding the most convenient way for shippers and brokers to source the cheapest carrier that can handle a particular load.
 All these options achieve the same goal, which is to get a shipment covered, but there are problems with each one: